Fliplet/fliplet-widget-list-repeater/README.md

 ---
 # JS APIs

-The following JS APIs are available in a screen once a **Repeater** component is dropped into the screen.
+The following JS APIs are available in a screen once a **Data list** component is dropped into the screen.

 ## Retrieve an instance

-Since you can have many list repeater components in a screen, we provide a handy function to grab a specific instance by its name or the first one available in the page when no input parameter is given.
+Since you can have many data list components in a screen, we provide a handy function to grab a specific instance by its name or the first one available in the page when no input parameter is given.

 ### `Fliplet.ListRepeater.get()`

-Retrieves the first or a specific record container instance.
+Retrieves the first or a specific Single data record instance.

 ```js
 // Get the first repeater instance